tamim542/-independent-service-provider_assignment-10/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [Live Site Link](https://regal-moxie-a06e7c.netlify.app/) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.